radimurban/web-server-in-java/readme.md

 }

 ```
 Let's now build the executor.

-## Handling the requests and building the `Executor`
+### Handling the requests and building the `Executor`
-Based on what we get through the `inputStream` we can understand what the browser requests and form an appropriate response.
+Based on what we get through the `inputStream` we are able understand what the browser requests and form an appropriate response.
 As mentioned earlier, we will assume that the request is an path to a certain file.

 An [HTTP Request](https://www.ibm.com/docs/en/cics-ts/5.2?topic=protocol-http-requests) consists of request line, headers and message body.
 But I will only have enough time to implement basic requuest line requests (not taking headers and so on into consideration):
 1.  **A request line**: this is the first line, it consist of three attributes